 where $x=\cos \theta$, $c=a\omega$, $\Delta'=d\Delta/dr$, and

-It was clarified in \cite{Suzuki:1998vy} that the angular and radial Teukolsky equations on the KNdS background can be transformed into the Heun equations, and the exact solution was constructed in terms of the series of hypergeometric functions.
+It was clarified in \cite{Suzuki:1998vy} that the angular and radial Teukolsky equations on the KNdS background can be transformed into Heun equations, and the exact solution was constructed in terms of a series of hypergeometric functions.
 Regarding the transformation from the Teukolsky equation to the Heun equation, there are $4!=24$ independent transformations depending on how to map the four regular singular points.
-For the angular part we follow the transformation adopted in \cite{Suzuki:1998vy}, whereas for the radial part we follow the transformation adopted in \cite{Hatsuda:2020sbn} for the Kerr-de Sitter background, so that our interested parameter regions $-1\leq x\leq 1$ or $r_+\leq r\leq r'_+$ is mapped to $0\leq z\leq 1$, where $z$ is the independent variable after the transformation.
+For the angular part we follow the transformation adopted in \cite{Suzuki:1998vy}, whereas for the radial part we follow the transformation adopted in \cite{Hatsuda:2020sbn} for the Kerr-de Sitter background, so that our parameter regions of interest, $-1\leq x\leq 1$ or $r_+\leq r\leq r'_+$ are mapped to $0\leq z\leq 1$, where $z$ is the independent variable after the transformation.

-Further, it was shown in \cite{Batic:2007it} that for massless field on the Petrov type-D vacuum backgrounds with cosmological constant, the separated Teukolsky equations can be transformed into the Heun equations.
-While we focus on the equations~\eqref{angTeu} and \eqref{radTeu} on the KNdS background, our analysis can be straightforwardly generalized to such a case.
+Further, it was shown in \cite{Batic:2007it} that, for massless field on Petrov type-D vacuum backgrounds with a cosmological constant, the separated Teukolsky equations can be transformed into Heun equations.
+While we focus on \eqref{angTeu} and \eqref{radTeu} on the KNdS background, our analysis can be straightforwardly generalized to such a case.